johanneskristian/Nortal-LEAP-2026-Test-Assignment/AI_USAGE.md

 (Keep the queue consistent when handoffs happen.) - Did not use AI

 # Borrow-limit enforcement & clarity
-This was really hard for me.
-After a long time googling how to do it and my code not working, I decided to use Gemini AI to find out how to approach implementing borrow limit enforcement.
-It helped me replace the inefficient findAll() with a more efficient countByLoanedTo method in the repository.
+I used Gemini to refactor Borrow-limit enforcement: Replaced the inefficient findAll() approach with a more efficient countByLoanedTo method in the repository.